Escape Plan 2: Hades: Production

+Casting

 Development was first announced in October 2016, with Sylvester Stallone returning to star.
 It was announced in February 2017 that Steven C. Miller would helm the film, and that there was potential for Arnold Schwarzenegger to reprise his role from the first.
 Chinese film production company Leomus Pictures was set as a co-financer for the film.
 In March 2017, Dave Bautista, Jaime King and 50 Cent were added to the cast, with the additions of Jesse Metcalfe, Pete Wentz and Wes Chatham later in the month.

+Filming

 By March 22, filming had begun in Atlanta, Georgia, with Stallone sharing a video from the set and revealing the title as Escape Plan 2: Hades, as well as announcing a third film was in development.
 Tyron Woodley was revealed as part of the cast in April.